zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 1.1 The Persistence of the Question

 Despite its official banishment from physics, the aether refuses to disappear from scientific discourse.
-The question it originally addressed—*What is the nature of empty space?*—remains not only unanswered but increasingly urgent.
+The question it originally addressed, *What is the nature of empty space?*, remains not only unanswered but increasingly urgent.
 Modern physics has revealed that the vacuum:

 - Contains energy (zero-point energy)
 - Exhibits structure (vacuum polarization, Higgs field)